liquidprompt/liquidprompt/docs/config.rst

    :value: ()

-   Paths to files in the sysfs interface that should be ignored when reading temperature sessors.
+   Paths to files in the sysfs interface that should be ignored when reading temperature sensors.
 A path can include globs.

    See also :attr:`LP_ENABLE_TEMP`.